pelias/parser/README.md

 A graph is used to associate `word`, `phrase` and `section` elements to each other.

-The graph is free-form, so it's easy to add a new relationship between terms on the future, as required.
+The graph is free-form, so it's easy to add a new relationship between terms in the future, as required.

 Graph Example: